ArnoldFromancius/pong/README.md

     Runs entirely in the terminal (CMD)

-🧱 Built With
+ Built With:

     C (standard C99)

-🚀 How to Run
+ How to Run:
 1. Clone the repository:

 git clone https://github.com/ArnoldFromancius/pong